reflectivity/reflectivity.github.io/projects/simple_model.md

         reference:    string    optional
 ```

 The information is organised according to YAML rules but for the `stack` string(s).
-The reason is to make it simple and less error-rone to enter this information *by hand*.
+The reason is to make it simple and less error-prone to enter this information *by hand*.

 #### origin